 Take note, though, that you can register your vehicle one month in advance.

 Now, for the exact week that you need to register your vehicle, you can follow this number scheme using the 2nd to the last digit of your plate number.
-Numbers 1, 2, and 3 should be registered from the 1st to 7th working day; 4, 5, and 6 on the 8th to the 14th; 7 and 8 on the 15th to the 21st; then 9 and 0 on the 22nd to the last working day of the month.
+Numbers 1, 2, and 3 should be registered within the working days from the 1st to 7th of the month; 4, 5, and 6 on the 8th to the 14th; 7 and 8 on the 15th to the 21st; then 9 and 0 on the 22nd to the last day of the month.

 Let’s take the license plate LTO 1234 as an example and use the schedule provided.
 The last digit is 4 so it means that it should be registered on the month of April.

-Next, the 2nd to the last number is 3, which means that it should be from the 1st to the 7th working day of April.
-Looking at the calendar, if you need to register this car on 2017, it will be from April 3 to 7, and then April 10 and 11.
+Next, the 2nd to the last number is 3, which means that we should consider the working days from April 1 to 7.
+Looking at the calendar, if you need to register this car on 2017, it will be from April 3 to 7.

 Everybody should abide by this schedule as failure to so could mean penalties that will cost you some of your hard earned cash.
 After reading this article, go to your car, use the number scheme, and mark the dates that you’re allowed to register.